Phase 1 Clinical Trial & Early Phase Clinical Research

 Experience in a Variety of Study Types

 BioPharma Services’ team also conducts pharmacokinetic-pharmacodynamic studies, Human Abuse Potential and Abuse Deterrent Assessments, Bioequivalence/Bioavailability studies, Good Laboratory Practices (GLP) research, and development and sample analysis.
-Our diverse expertise has enabled us to undertake complex studies in cutting-edge areas, such as gene therapy and interventional radiology.
+Our diverse expertise has enabled us to undertake complex studies in cutting-edge areas such as interventional radiology and other advanced medical fields.

 We can provide support in the following areas: